Emdr

 dismantling studies and meta-analyses provide compelling evidence that the addition of eye movements is unnecessary, calling into question whether the bona fide mechanism of action in EMDR is actually exposure to the distressing or traumatic memories.

-Lanius presents the critical challenge to EMDR's theoretical specificity, citing dismantling research that attributes therapeutic efficacy to exposure rather than to the bilateral eye-movement component.
+Lanius presents the critical counter-position to Shapiro: meta-analytic evidence suggests EMDR’s efficacy derives from memory exposure rather than from the bilateral eye-movement component itself.

 Lanius, edited by Ruth A, The impact of early life trauma on health and disease the, 2010thesis